 Many Balls are reviewed here for hard courts.
 For Professional play Penn Pro Marathon Extra Duty or Wilson US Open Extra Duty is best.
 If you want to have training from coach Penn Coach Practice is the best deal.

 Grass court is a somewhat different court for players and games.
 It’s soft and outdoor court and mostly uncovered.
 Some best balls for grass-court are Dunlop Championship Ball, Slazenger Tennis Ball for professional or competitive paly.

-If you are beginner and want to practice or get trained then go for Penn Coach Practice and for recreational game choose any ball from All-Courts category.
+If you are a beginner and want to practice or get trained then go for Penn Coach Practice and for recreational game choose any ball from the All-Courts category.

 A lot of people sell and buy used tennis balls on Amazon.
 Yes!
 You read it right.
 It might be a surprise for you.
 These balls are cheap and available in bulk quantity, used for sports and non-sports activities.
 Sports activities include tennis, cricket, Pyramid Run, Stuffed, Contact, etc. Tennis players having a low budget tend to buy these balls for practice in bulk quantities.

 Non-sports activities include ball for classroom chairs, dogs, Comfy chairs, Decorations and crafts, floor scrub and protection friction-resistant etc.

 As many people love to play with their dogs with tennis balls, and dogs chew these balls frequently so they would prefer used balls for them as it is a reasonable option for them.